ashux-abo/ashux-abo/README.md

 ## Hi, I'm Ashley 👋

 👨‍💻I'm a 2nd year IT student from STI, passionate about turning ideas into code. </br>
 🌟 I love trying new things and figuring stuff out.
-It's always fun to learn something new! </br>
+It's always fun to learn something new!
+Im currently learning React Native with Expo</br>
 🎨When I'm not coding, you'll find me drawing (I do digital art). </br>
 🎮I love Minecraft. </br>